CiscoDevNet/terraform-provider-aci/website/docs/r/bridge_domain.html.markdown

 - `unicast_route` - (Optional) The forwarding method based on predefined forwarding criteria (IP or MAC address).
 Allowed values are "yes" and "no".
 Default is "yes".
 - `unk_mac_ucast_act` - (Optional) The forwarding method for unknown layer 2 destinations.
 Allowed values are "flood" and "proxy".
 Default is "proxy".
 - `unk_mcast_act` - (Optional) The parameter used by the node (i.e. a leaf) for forwarding data for an unknown multicast destination.
 Allowed values are "flood" and "opt-flood".
 Default is "flood".
 - `v6unk_mcast_act` - (Optional) M-cast action for object bridge_domain.
+Allowed values are "flood" and "opt-flood".
+Default is "flood".
 - `vmac` - (Optional) Virtual MAC address of the BD/SVI.
 This is used when the BD is extended to multiple sites using l2 Outside.
 Only allowed values is "not-applicable".
+Default value is "not-applicable".

 - `relation_fv_rs_bd_to_profile` - (Optional) Relation to class rtctrlProfile.
 Cardinality - N_TO_ONE.
 Type - String.
 - `relation_fv_rs_mldsn` - (Optional) Relation to class mldSnoopPol.
 Cardinality - N_TO_ONE.
 Type - String.